FilippoAiraldi/casadi-nlp/README.md

 ## Examples

-Our [examples](examples) subdirectory contains other applications of this package in NLP optimization, sensitivity analysis and optimal control.
+Our [examples](https://github.com/FilippoAiraldi/casadi-nlp/blob/dev/examples) subdirectory contains example applications of this package in NLP optimization, sensitivity analysis, scaling of NLPs, and optimal control.

 ---